DawnGate/fs-task-done/README.md

-# Full-stack Software Engineering at Konigle
+# Product Engineer at Konigle
 Thank you for interviewing with us!
 Konigle is a collection of tools to help an online store scale.
 These tools help an online store save time, reduce costs and increase sales, hence improve their profitability.

 Konigle is a complex product being shipped at very high velocity to solve urgent and important needs for online stores.
 To help us ship fast, we have architected our product around a tech stack that is simple and well understood.
 Konigle is a web first product and each seller tool inside Konigle is a Django application with it's own data models and simple UI.